Tyler D. Goldberg, MD

 Knee replacements are done in a customizable way to meet the patients’ needs and specific medical conditions.
 At Austin Orthopedic Institute, our fellowship trained doctors are experts in the most current techniques, including computer assisted surgery, robotic surgery, and patient specific instrumentation.

 Knee replacement surgery replaces the worn, arthritic knee joint utilizing metal and polyethylene components.

-Your knee has three compartments, the medial (inside), lateral (outside), and patellofemoral (front).
-The type of knee replacement surgery you need depends on how widespread the damage is in your knee.
+Your knee has three compartments, the medial (inside), lateral (outside), and patellofemoral (knee cap).
+The type of knee replacement surgery you need, either partial or total, depends on how widespread or advanced your knee damage is.

 This also depends on other factors like age, activity level, weight, stiffness, etc.

 The two main kinds of knee replacement surgery are partial and total.

 In a partial knee replacement, your provider replaces only one of the three compartments in your knee.
 This leaves the maximum amount of your original knee untouched.
 This surgery is best suited for osteoarthritis sufferers who have cartilage loss in just one knee compartment.

 In a total knee replacement, your provider replaces all three knee compartments.
 If you have widespread cartilage loss, this might be a good option.

 Your provider can explain the best type of surgery for you based on your short-term needs and long-term goals.